Mnemovate/Mnemovate/README.md

 </div>

 ### Hi!
 Welcome to **Mnemovate**—where ideas come to life.
-We empower creativity and innovation through seamless, intuitive, and impactful digital experiences.
+We empower creativity and innovation through seamless, intuitive, and impactful digital experiences-.

 <h3 align="left">Connect with me:</h3>